Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 The size of the deficit can also be affected by changes in the income tax rates but only to a limited extent.
 About 45% of all households pay no federal income tax.
 Of all the households that file an income tax, about 80% pay more in “payroll taxes” (Social Security and Medicare taxes) than income taxes.
 The Federal government collects more revenue from payroll taxes (Social Security and Medicare) than from personal income taxes.

 A high percent of personal income taxes is paid by high income households; they receive most of any personal income tax cut.
+If the Trump tax cut of 2017 is renewed next year (highly likely), the beneficiaries will be corporations and high-income households.

 Studies by the IRS show that small businesses and high-income households substantially underreport their income.
 Large corporations pay substantially less than the statutory rates; some large companies, including GE in the past, paid nothing at all.
 Large social media companies have moved much of their intellectual property to Ireland, which has one of the lowest corporate tax rates in the world.
 Warren Buffett's company pays a lower tax rate than almost everyone reading this post.
 Many industries have special tax reduction rules, including "depletion allowances" for oil and natural gas drillers.
 Property developers and commercial property owners are notorious for not paying income taxes.